Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/f_Class Features/Bardic College.md

 ### Lorekeeper
 - Gain proficiency in two of the following skills: History, Arcana, Nature, Religion or [[Martial Knowledge]].
 - You gain proficiency in Arcana.
 If you already have proficiency in Arcana, you gain [[Skill Mastery]] instead.
 - You learn two spells of your choice.
-These spells can come from the Cleric, Druid, or Wizard spell list or any combination thereof.
+These spells can come from the Arcane, Divine or Primal Wellsprings or any combination thereof.
 A spell you choose must be a cantrip or a spell for which you have spell slots.
 You always have the chosen spells prepared, and whenever you gain a [[Magical]] level, you can replace one of the spells with another spell that meets these requirements.